Helping Johnny Make Sense of Privacy Policies with LLMs: Privacy Risk Information Scanner for Me

-Clicking on the smiley brings users to a Overview Panel (Figure~\ref{fig:ui} top right) that provides a quick summary of the most critical issues.
-From here, users can navigate to the dashboard and chat interface.
-The Overview Panel offers users an immediate view of the most problematic aspects of the website's privacy policy (\ref{item:dc-nondisruptive}).
-Red highlighting of the most urgent issues (see Section~\ref{subsec:policy-assessment}) makes them immediately apparent without overwhelming users with too much detail at once (\ref{item:dc-clear-communication}).
-Links to the chat and the Dashboard Panel give users the option to explore deeper without forcing them into it, supporting adaptability to different information needs from users based on their personal privacy concerns and the current website (\ref{item:dc-adaptability}).
+\textbf{Overview Panel.} Clicking the smiley opens the Overview Panel (Figure~\ref{fig:ui} left), summarizing critical issues (assessment criteria scored below 3) and linking to the dashboard and chat interfaces for deeper exploration.
+Communicating only the most problematic aspects avoids overwhelm (\ref{item:dc-clear-communication}) and minimizes disruption (\ref{item:dc-nondisruptive}).
+Links to the chat and the Dashboard Panel allow users to explore deeper without forcing them into it, supporting adaptability to different information needs from users based on their personal privacy concerns (\ref{item:dc-adaptability}).